Popol-star/ExpAsyncCPP/README.md

 ## A simple C++20 experimental async library

-The repository aim to show a possible way to implement a asynchronous environment using coroutines.
+The repository aims to show a possible way to implement an asynchronous environment using coroutines.
 Inspired by the rust async environment.

-The design is perfectible and not optimized, it may change in the future.
+The design is imperfect and not optimized, it may change in the future.

 ### Basic syntax